 Specify export target

-Tell pack where you want your application image to be saved.
+Tell pack where you want your app image to be saved.

 Or, you could save the image in OCI layout format on disk by prefixing your image name with oci:, as in pack build oci:<my-image>.
 See here for more information about working with layout images.

 Buildpacks always need to run in a containerized environment.
-Therefore, even when you publish the application image to a registry, pack is still using a daemon under the hood to create the build container(s) where buildpacks run.
+Therefore, even when you publish the app image to a registry, pack is still using a daemon under the hood to create the build containers where buildpacks run.

-The relationship between the build container and the application container can be seen in the diagram below:
+The relationship between the build container and the app container can be seen in the diagram below:

 build diagram